BS in Biological Sciences

-The Bachelor of Science in Biological Sciences degree program from Grand Canyon University (GCU) provides an animal conservation-oriented general science track that can help you pursue a career in STEM.
-This program is ideal if you are curious about the natural world and desire to improve the world through the application of biological principles.
+The Bachelor of Science in Biological Sciences degree program at Grand Canyon University offers a science track focused on animal and environmental conservation, designed to help you pursue a career in STEM.
+This program could be a good fit for those curious about the natural world and aspire to improve the environment by applying biological principles.
+Earning a bachelor’s in biological sciences allows you to explore your passion for understanding the natural world and contribute to studying and preserving life on Earth.

 Loading Form